muratk5n/thirdwave/en/README.md

 ---

-The article seems to downplay the rise of terror attacks in Africa btw 2012-2016, according to GTD counts went "from 114 attacks and 1,944 fatalities in 2006, to 2,051 attacks and 13,182 fatalities in 2016".
+The CEIP article below seems to downplay the rise of terror attacks in Africa btw 2012-2016, according to GTD counts went "from 114 attacks and 1,944 fatalities in 2006, to 2,051 attacks and 13,182 fatalities in 2016".

 [[-]](https://carnegieendowment.org/2018/02/09/do-terrorist-trends-in-africa-justify-u.s.-military-s-expansion-pub-75476)